 This is not necessarily a con but Vientiane has this slower phase of life that might frustrate digital nomad in you at some point.
 No one’s in a hurry or rushing, everyone’s pretty chill and that’s all good but if it takes more than two weeks for your landlord to fix wifi (even after that wifi doesn’t work) and your local co-worker takes ages to finish simple tasks then it starts to become a problem very soon.
 Maybe ask around if others have experienced this as well.
 But if you are on a visa run or just want to chill, then nothing is lit than Vientiane sunsets overlooking Mekong river.

 That brings us to the second con.
 My first month out of three months, I had a horrible experience with wifi in Vientiane.
-I’m a straight forward person and don’t like to sugar coat things.
+I’m a straightforward person and don’t like to sugar coat things.
 So, I will say (write in this case 😋) how it is – the answer is painfully slow.
-For digital nomads it’s definitely a no. It shows connect but it doesn’t work then it works but takes longer to load than paint to dry.
-I was always working from different cafes which was kind of nice as you can read above but after closing hours i couldn’t work as WIFI at home was nowhere to be found.
+For digital nomads, it’s definitely a no. It shows connected but it doesn’t work then it works but takes longer to load than paint to dry.
+I was always working from different cafes which were kind of nice as you can read above but after closing hours I couldn’t work as WIFI at home was nowhere to be found.

 Unlike its neighbour countries Thailand or Vietnam, Laos is a landlocked country.
 Capital city Vientiane doesn’t have any beach nor mountains.
 You shouldn’t expect to beach bum here and if you want some mountain view you will have to go Vang Vieng or Luang Prabang.
 Buses take 3 -6 hours respectively but flights are available as well.